Promoting Mental Health Awareness and Well-Being

 A six-week Mindfulness course given by Saara Repo in the Autumn of 2015.

 FIMMPOD will increasingly promote mental health awareness and well-being and will do so within wider efforts at FIMM.
-For example, FIMM recently held a series of mental health awareness presentations and activities in the FIMM Scientific Coffee Breaks program covering topics such as imposter syndrome, case studies in awareness in colleagues and working environments, resources for supporting mental health and well-being, and, most recently, managing stress.
-Also upcoming events include the Student and Postdoc Council 1st FIMM International Ravintolapäivä, where all at FIMM are encouraged to get together and share home-made dishes from around the world.
+For example, FIMM recently held a series of mental health awareness presentations and activities in the FIMM Scientific Coffee Breaks programme covering topics such as imposter syndrome, case studies in awareness in colleagues and working environments, resources for supporting mental health and well-being, and, most recently, managing stress.
+Events have also included the Student and Postdoc Council 1st FIMM International Ravintolapäivä, where all at FIMM were encouraged to get together and share home-made dishes from around the world.

-We welcome any ideas on how to develop this newest component of the FIMMPOD professional development program.
+We welcome any ideas on how to develop this newest component of the FIMMPOD professional development programme.